Aditya-Jungade/Pair-Trading-via-Kalman-Filter/README.md

 # Pairs Trading with Kalman Filter

 This project explores pairs trading using a dynamic, real-time hedge adjustment technique via the Kalman Filter.
 This project aims to help understand and implement pairs trading, an essential quantitative trading strategy, using Bayesian online training.
-This project is mentored by Nimay Shah and Devavrat Patni.

 ## Table of Contents
 1. [Introduction](#1-introduction)
 2. [Background](#2-background)